QFT on curved spacetimes: axiomatic framework and examples: Constructing models

+consisting of sections satisfying appropriate WF set and symmetry properties.
+Here $\boxtimes$ denotes the exterior tensor product of vector bundles.

+It is interesting to analyze the graded differential algebra $(\Lambda_{\F}\V(\Mcal),\delta_S)$ in more details and in particular to compute the higher cohomologies.
+Note that the kernel of $\delta_S$ in degree 1 consists of vector fields in $\V(\Mcal)$ which satisfy \be \left<S'_\Mcal,X\right>\equiv 0\,. \ee We can interpret it as a condition that the directional derivative of the action $S_M$ along the vector field $X$ vanishes, i.e. the elements of $\ker\delta_S$ in degree 1 characterize the directions of constant $S_M$.
+This motivates the name \textit{local symmetries} for vector fields in $\V(\Mcal)$ which satisfy \eqref{symm:vf}.
+Among all the local symmetries there are in particular those which are in the image of $\delta_S$, i.e elements of $\delta_S(\La_{\F}^2\V(\Mcal))$.
+Consider an example $X\wedge Y\in\Lambda_{\mathfrak{F}}^2\mathfrak{V}(\mathcal{M})$, where $X,Y\in\mathfrak{V}(\mathcal{M})$.
+In this case

+Such symmetries are called trivial, since they vanish on $\E_S(\Mcal)$ (as $S_{\mathcal{M}}'$ vanishes on $\mathfrak{E}_S(\mathcal{M})$).
+It follows that $H_1(\La_{\F}\V(\Mcal),\delta_S)$ is the space of local symmetries, modulo the trivial ones.
+If this homology vanishes, we say that the given theory possess no non-trivial local symmetries.
+This would be the case for the scalar field, but not for gauge theories.
+In fact, $H_1(\La_{\F}\V(\Mcal),\delta_S)$ is related to the hyperbolicity of linearised equations of motion \cite{FR}, the latter are induced by the second variational derivative of the action.

-Now we show what are the conditions for the opposite inclusion to follow.
-Note that the second variational derivative of the unperturbed action induces an operator $S''_\Mcal(\ph):\E(\Mcal)\rightarrow\D'(\Mcal)$.
+We come back to the discussion of the real scalar field.
+Note that the second variational derivative of the action induces a 2-form on $\D(\Mcal)$ .
 We define it in the following way: